 A sizable portion of the needy people that I know are liabilities who bring nothing to the table.
 Become a person who is an asset and other people will line up to meet your needs.
 Self-sufficient people who offer value are rare and as it is with most rare things, they are in demand.

 Scarcity mentality is closely correlated to neediness because if you believe that your options are limited you will hold on to them as if your life depends on them.

 The only thing that’s scarce is your time.
 There are 7 billion people on this planet and trillions of dollars of money.
 When you develop an abundance mentality, suddenly the actions of one person or one entity ceases to be important and loses its power over you.

 Remember, a lack of options is the main driver of needy behavior no matter the lack of options in question is real or imagined.
 Developing an abundance mentality doesn’t automatically increase your options but makes you aware that the options are there.
 If you have plenty of options, failures and rejections suddenly lose their importance and they become opportunities for growth.

 Develop an Internal Locus of Control

-Neediness is closely related with despair which in turn is closely related with a feeling of a lack of control over the trajectory of your life.
+Neediness is closely related to despair which in turn is closely related to a feeling of a lack of control over the trajectory of your life.